Appendix H: Constants Derived from First Principles

 6.6 Corrected: Stochastic Kolmogorov Complexity

-Better Model: Systems don't require perfect fidelity.
-They operate with threshold fidelity — as long as errors are below threshold, system functions.
+Better Model: Systems do not require perfect fidelity.
+They operate with threshold fidelity -- as long as errors are below a threshold, the system functions correctly.

 Threshold Model: